material-components/material-components-ios/components/FlexibleHeader/README.md

 You can theme a Flexible Header with your app's color scheme using the ColorThemer extension.

-You must first add the ColorThemer extensions to your project:
+You must first add the ColorThemer extension to your project:

 ``` bash
 pod 'MaterialComponents/AppBar+Extensions/ColorThemer'